cprice-ping/Profile-PF-Base/README.md

 * LDAP (PD) - OAuth Access Grants
 * LDAP (PD) - AuthN Sessions

+This Profile also installs the **Agentless v1.5.1 Adapter** to enable use cases like External OAuth Consent.

 ---
 **NOTE:** This will break existing Profiles based on `Profile-PF-Base` -- to resolve, you can: